Before you begin

 4. Three to four photos

 Snapshots of portfolios, materials, and/or projects to upload.
-Only 3–4 are needed — examples below show exactly what works.
+Only 3–4 are needed, and the examples below show what works.

 Photo examples

-These examples show exactly what works.
-When your photos match one of the patterns below, your evaluation moves through noticeably faster — Jennifer can review and return it without following up for more detail.
+These examples show what works.
+When your photos look like one of the examples below, our evaluators can review your submission and return it noticeably faster.

 Picture 1 of 4